 Remote work seems to be the hot topic of 2020.
-Even before Covid-19 forced companies to revaluate their stance, remote work was gaining popularity with employees that wanted more flexibility.
+Even before Covid-19 forced companies to reevaluate their stance, remote work was gaining popularity with employees that wanted more flexibility.

 However, there are a few things to consider for remote work.
 A big part of that is having the right equipment and software to keep company data secure and employees working productively.